carnisj/bcdi/README.rst

    detector gaps etc...
 In forward CDI geometry, calculation of the Bragg peak positions in 3D for a mesocrystal, knowing the unit cell and unit cell parameter.

-8) :mod:`bcdi.utils`: data loading, fitting functions ...
+8) :mod:`bcdi.utils`: data loading, fitting functions, validation functions ...

 9) :mod:`bcdi.xcca`: X-ray cross-correlation analysis related methods

-The most important module is :mod:`bcdi.experiment`, which contains all setup-related implementation.
+The central module is :mod:`bcdi.experiment`, which contains all setup-related implementation.
+This is the place where to look at if you want to add support for a new beamline or detector.

 Acknowledgment and third party packages
 =======================================